swrlab/swrlab/README.md

 ## SWR Radiohub
 by **SWR audio lab**

 # hello world
 SWR Radiohub is the core API service by SWR audio lab to provide metadata to internal and external services.
 This repository includes the dynamic web rendering of the openapi files.

-For questions or problems, please open an issue here or contact lab@swr.de.
+For questions or problems, please [open an issue](https://github.com/swrlab/swr-radiohub-docs/issues/new) or contact lab@swr.de.

 ## OpenAPI configurations